 Input the exposure time, region of interest and binning size for both cameras, in the corresponding software [1].
 Then set up the acquisition number to 2000 under the multi-dimensional acquisition panel [2].
 Choose the required saving directory [3].
 Authors: Please create screen capture videos of the shots labeled as SCREEN, create a screenshot summary, and upload the files to your project page as soon as possible: https://review.jove.com/account/file-uploader?src=20210873

 SCREEN: The exposure time, region of interest and binning size is being input.
+Setting-up-the-Software.mp4 00:29 - 00:39

 SCREEN: The acquisition time is being set to 2000.
+Setting-up-the-Software.mp4 00:39 – 00:46

 SCREEN: The required saving directory is being chosen.
+Setting-up-the-Software.mp4 01:23 – 01:53

 Next, locate the micropipette with the help of the micromanipulator [1].
 Turn on the pneumatic pressure clamp and ensure that the control box is in the EXTRNL (external) mode [2].
 Slowly rotate the knob to compensate for any offset pressure inside the system [3].

-SCOPE/ SCREEN: The micropipette is being located.
+SCOPE/ SCREEN: The micropipette is being located. fMPA-Experimental-Process.mp4 07:40 – 8:10

 SCREEN: The pneumatic pressure clamp is being turned on, and the control box is kept in EXTRNL mode.